1. Overview

 | Read | Groups, application roles, project roles, and group memberships |

-| Read | Dashboards, filters, agile boards, gadget configurations, and share permissions |
+| Read | Dashboards, filters, gadget configurations, and share permissions |

 | Read | Jira audit log records: configuration changes, user management events, permission updates (read-only, used by the Jira Audit Log Analyser feature) |